kwaldenphd/how-computers-work/README.md

 Q5: Is the result what you expected?
 Why or why not?
 What happened to the diagnostic boxes?

-Q6: Describe what happened and the output in the previous step.

-Q7: What settings (e.g., knob positions) would cause the value stored in <code>R3</code> to be doubled?
+Q6: What settings (e.g., knob positions) would cause the value stored in <code>R3</code> to be doubled?

-Q8: Set <code>R3</code> to 12 and test your answer to Q7?
+Q7: Set <code>R3</code> to 12 and test your answer to Q7?
 Did your hypothesis hold true?
 Why or why not?

-Q9: Based on these settings, what do you think will happen when you click <code>Execute</code>?
+Q8: Based on these settings, what do you think will happen when you click <code>Execute</code>?

-Q10: Test your prediction using the simulator.
+Q9: Test your prediction using the simulator.
 Did your hypothesis hold true?
 Why or why not?

-Q11: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?
+Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?

-Q12: Set <code>R0 = 23</code> and <code>R3 = 16</code> to test your Q11 answer.
+Q11: Set <code>R0 = 23</code> and <code>R3 = 16</code> to test your Q11 answer.
 Did your hypothesis hold true?
 Why or why not?

-Q13: How would we represent each of these tasks using this simulator's assembly code?
+Q12: How would we represent each of these tasks using this simulator's assembly code?
 HINT: Think through the underlying program logic and connect to examples in the instruction set.

-Q14: Based on these settings, what do you think will happen when you run this program?
+Q13: Based on these settings, what do you think will happen when you run this program?
 Use the fetch-execute cycle framework to describe what will happen in each iteration of the program.

 Fetch-execute cycle:
 - Fetch instruction